“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 So, the people visiting these sites are looking for homes.

-This means you can use these sites as additional interests to the already selected ones or as an extra interest in a separate Campaign or Adset (sorry for being annoying, but again, it’s testing).
+You can use these sites as additional interests to the already selected ones or as an extra interest in a separate campaign or ad set (sorry for being annoying, but again, it’s testing).

-What we can say with a certain amount of confidence is that those people are likely to be pre-qualified leads, since they are actively browsing real estate sites.
+We can confidently say that those people are likely to be pre-qualified leads since they are actively browsing real estate sites.

 3) Targeting Real Estate Investors

-In this case, you are likely specialized in a certain area with certain zip codes.
+In this case, you will likely specialize in a specific area with certain zip codes.

-For the sake of example, let’s say you are focused on Miami, FL.
+For example, let’s say you are focused on Miami, FL.

 For your real estate Facebook ads targeting, this means you would…

-- Select a certain gender and age groups
+- Select a specific gender and age group

 3) Your AD

-This one is the least important factor, but it still matters quite a lot.
+This is the least important factor, but it still matters a lot.

-At this stage, you decide which kind of ad (single image, carousel ad, lead ad, video ad, etc.), the ad copy and the media (image/video) you are going to use.
+At this stage, you decide which kind of ad (single image, carousel ad, lead ad, video ad, etc.), the ad copy, and the media (image/video) you will use.

-The combination of the right images or videos and, of course, the copy makes or breaks an ad in terms of the conversion you want to achieve.
+The combination of the right images or videos and, of course, the copy makes or breaks an ad in terms of the conversion you want.